 When intending to prevent people from identifying the values of any settings, you can encrypt them.
-Encrypted data still can be properly interpreted and performed by any PX3TS running firmware version 3.2.20 or later.
+Encrypted data still can be properly interpreted and performed by any device running Xerus firmware version 3.2.20 or later.

-Data encryption procedure:
+► Data encryption procedure:

-- 1. Open the "config.txt" file to determine which setting(s) to encrypt. - If an appropriate "config.txt" is not created yet, see Creating Configuration Files via Mass Deployment Utility (on page). - 2.
-Launch a terminal to log in to the CLI of any PX3TS running version 3.2.20 or later.
-See Logging in to CLI. - 3.
+- 1. Open the "config.txt" file to determine which setting(s) to encrypt. - 2.
+Launch a terminal to log in to the CLI of the device. - 3.
 Type the encryption command and the value of the setting you want to encrypt. - The value cannot contain any double quotes (") or backslashes (\). - If the value contains spaces, it must be enclosed in double quotes.